Global Carbon Project

 What is the Global stocktake?

-The GST is a process for countries and stakeholders to see where they’re collectively making progress toward meeting the goals of the Paris Agreement and where they are not.
+The Global Stocktake (GST) is a process for countries and stakeholders to see where they’re collectively making progress toward meeting the goals of the Paris Agreement and where they are not.
 The GST is like taking an inventory.
 It means looking at everything related to where the world stands on climate action and support, identifying gaps, and working together to chart a better course forward to accelerate climate action.
-The stocktake takes place every five years, with the first-ever stocktake set to conclude at COP 28.

 Global Carbon Budget | Home